fachrihawari/hawari-dev/src/content/posts/deploy-vite-to-vercel-using-cli.md

 ---
-title: 'Deploy to Vercel using the cli'
+title: 'Deploy to Vercel using the CLI'
-description: 'We gonna learn to deploy vite using the vercel cli'
+description: 'We gonna learn to deploy vite using the vercel CLI'
 publishedAt: 2023-12-23
 tags: ["vite", "vercel"]
 ---